Trina0224/WalkingWithGod/README.md

 3. background change  ok.
 4. smart background change.  (can be better)
 5. No matter which version BIBLE user select.
 We still need to extract from BBE. ok.
-6. Using BBE to create dictionary for AI.
+6. Using BBE to create dictionary for background. ok.
 7. CopyRight Page.  (ok, can be better)
 8. Clean non-necessary console.log(). ok.
 (Can do it again later)
 9. no verse returned processing. ok.  ??
 10. book name in different language. ok.
 11. Default generate random verses.